A look at how provinces plan to emerge from COVID-19 shutdown

 But the Campbellton region, which extends from Whites Brook to the Belledune, had to take a step backwards to the "orange" level on May 27.
 Residents were told to once again avoid contacts outside their two-household bubble.
 Non-regulated health professionals and personal service businesses that opened May 22 also had to close again.
 And people should only be travelling in and out of Zone 5 for essential reasons.

-Restrictions in the yellow phase of the province's recovery plan were lifted beginning June 5.
-The activities include outdoor gatherings of up to 50 people, indoor religious services of up to 50 people, low-contact team sports and the opening of a long list of facilities including swimming pools, gyms, rinks, water parks, and yoga and dance studios.
+Restrictions in the yellow phase of the province's recovery plan were lifted on June 5.
+The activities now allowed include outdoor gatherings of up to 50 people, indoor religious services of up to 50 people, low-contact team sports and the opening of a long list of facilities including swimming pools, gyms, rinks, water parks, and yoga and dance studios.

 Starting June 9, people must wear face coverings in any building open to the general public.
 Children under the age of two, children in daycare and people who cannot wear face coverings for medical reasons are exempt from the requirement.